tencentyun/intlcloud-documents/yehe_doc/管理与支持/政策与规范/腾讯云产品服务等级协议/Terms of Service_intl_en.md

  (k) <u>Publicity.</u> You agree that Tencent may refer to you as a customer of Tencent and use your name and logo in Tencent’s marketing materials and websites.
 Except as otherwise permitted by law, you shall not issue any press release or make any other public communication with respect to these Terms, or the fact that Tencent is providing Services for you.
 You shall not use Tencent’s trademarks, service marks, service or trade names, logos (“**Tencent Marks**”); or identify Tencent as a supplier of the Services without prior written consent of Tencent.
 Notwithstanding the permission granted, unless otherwise agreed by Tencent in writing, your limited permission to identify Tencent for such purposes and for the use of Tencent’s Marks shall terminate as soon as these Terms expire or are terminated, whichever is sooner.
 Your use of the Tencent Marks shall be subject to any terms, conditions, or guidelines that Tencent may issue from time to time.

- (l) <u>Notice.</u> Any notice required or permitted to be given under these Terms will be effective if it is in writing and sent by certified or registered mail, or insured courier, return receipt requested, to the appropriate party at the address set forth above (in the case of Tencent) and the registered billing address or any other address registered with us (in your case) and with the appropriate postage affixed.
+ (l) <u>Notice.</u> Any notice required or permitted to be given under these Terms will be effective if it is in writing and sent by certified or registered mail, or insured courier, return receipt requested, to the appropriate party at the address set forth above (in the case of Tencent) and any address registered with us (in your case) and with the appropriate postage affixed.
 Either party may change its address for receipt of notice by notice to the other party in accordance with this Section.
 Notwithstanding the foregoing, any notices, communications, or disclosures sent electronically by Tencent through email, the platform for the Services or otherwise, shall be deemed a valid and binding notice required or permitted to be given under these Terms.

 ## TENCENT CLOUD PRC SERVICE REGION TERMS